-E.1 Explain the scope of the company's Risk Management and Control System, including tax risk.
+E.1 Explain the scope of the company's financial and non-financial Risk Management and Control System, including tax risk.

-The Corporate Risk Management System of the Company and its subsidiaries is set forth in the Risks Management General Policy updated on September 22nd, 2021.
+The Corporate Risk Management System of the Company and its subsidiaries is set forth in the Risks Management General Policy updated and approved by the Board of Directors on September 22nd, 2021.

-The Company's General Risk Management Policy, applicable to each of the businesses and countries as well as to the corporate areas, aims to implement an integrated risk management system, in order to provide a tool to Logista's Board of Directors and Management to optimize results, in order to improve their capacities to create, preserve and, ultimately, achieve value.
+The General Risk Management Policy, applicable to each of the businesses and countries as well as to the corporate areas, aims to implement a continuous and integrated risk management system, in order to provide a tool to Logista's Board of Directors and Management to optimize results, in order to improve their capacities to create, preserve and, ultimately, achieve value.